barsoom/devbook/styleguide/README.md

 ## How to change this styleguide

 If anyone in the team wants to add, change or remove something, they make a pull request against this repo and make their case.
+Or, they can [open an issue](https://github.com/barsoom/devbook/issues/new) to get some feedback before writing a proposal.

 We discuss in the comments and decide by consensus.